November 13, 2017

-For a one-computer user, the backup strategy can be as simple as copying all important files to another device – or, ideally, several devices – and keeping them in a safe place.
+For a one-computer user, the VMware backup strategy can be as simple as copying all important files to another device – or, ideally, several devices – and keeping them in a safe place.
 However, for multiple computer systems, things can be (and usually are) much more complicated, especially when it comes to virtual environments containing thousands of virtual machines.
 To protect physical machines, you would need to perform Windows Server backup or Linux Server backup, which might be difficult without effective backup tools.
 In these cases, a comprehensive data protection plan should include the 3-2-1 backup rule.

 The 3-2-1 Backup Rule

 The 3-2-1 backup rule is an easy-to-remember acronym for a common approach to keeping your data safe in almost any failure scenario.
 The rule is: keep at least three (3) copies of your data, and store two (2) backup copies on different storage media, with one (1) of them located offsite.
 To clarify, let’s take a look at each point of this rule.

 Keep at least three copies of your data